Seatbelts

 Seatbelts keep you in your seat if you are involved in a crash and massively reduce the chance of serious injury and death.

-In order for a seat belt to protect you:
+In order for your seatbelt to protect you: